Write to your local paper

 Dear sir or madam

 I rely on the [bus/train] to [get to work/see friends and family/get into town/go to college/get to the next village/etc.].
 If there wasn’t a [bus/train,] I’d wouldn’t be able to [take care of my mum/get to my hospital appointments/go swimming/take my children to afterschool activities/etc.].
-Now we’re starting to move out of lockdown I worry that these vital links will be permanently reduced, leaving people like me [stranded/reliant on lifts/forced to drive everywhere].
+Now we’re moving out of the health crisis I worry that these vital links will be permanently reduced, leaving people like me [stranded/reliant on lifts/forced to drive everywhere].
 The Government must do all it can to support public transport by getting more people back on board.
 Even if you don’t use public transport regularly you still benefit from less traffic on the roads, and fewer cars mean safer, healthier streets for everyone.
 I want to see a green recovery and a fair, healthy and sustainable future, that’s why I’m supporting Campaign for Better Transport’s ‘The Way Forward’ campaign to get public transport back on track.

 Yours Ms W Forward